-This month’s inspirational story has been written by Ben, a 14 year old boy with Quadriplegic Cerebral Palsy from Malvern in Worcestershire.
+This Story of the Month has been written by Ben, a 14 year old boy with Quadriplegic Cerebral Palsy from Malvern in Worcestershire.
 He has recently started his own YouTube channel and would love to be a big YouTube star.

 I enjoy four-a-side wheelchair football, which I play once a month at Villa Park in Birmingham.
 I really love making content for my YouTube channel, which I have started recently with my tutor Sarah.
 I like my food – particularly cakes and chocolate – and I love going out with my family, seeing my Nan and generally being sociable.

 I was first diagnosed with Quadriplegic Cerebral Palsy when I was a month old.
 At first, the doctors thought I wouldn’t ever be able to feed myself or even talk.
 I surprised everyone when I started to talk!
 My mum, dad and I have worked really hard to get me to where I am today.
 I’m semi-independent and can do lots of things that other teenagers do such as going shopping, playing video games, some reading and I am even writing my own book!

 What inspired you to create your own YouTube channel?